khulnasoft/khulnasoft/doc/dev/background-information/oobmigrations.md

 - a flag indicating whether or not the migration is _non-destructive_
 - a flag indicating whether or not the migration is enterprise-only

-Each out-of-band migration is associated with a _migrator_ instance, which periodically runs in the background of Sourcegraph instances between the version the migration was _introduced_ (inclusive) and the version the migration was marked as _deprecated_ (exclusive).
+Each out-of-band migration is associated with a _migrator_ instance, which periodically runs in the background of Khulnasoft instances between the version the migration was _introduced_ (inclusive) and the version the migration was marked as _deprecated_ (exclusive).
 Each migrator instance enables three behaviors:

 - Perform a batch of the migration
 - Perform a batch of the migration _in reverse_